-According to Frazer-Mann, the Philippines and Thailand were two of the highlights of his travels.
-Both countries had their own unique benefits and things to enjoy, and even gave the author a chance to dedicate some of his time to volunteer work.
-In Bangkok, Frazer-Mann worked at the Pakkred Babies Home Orphanage, a place desperately in need of funding and assistance of all kinds.
+Philippines and Thailand were two of the highlights of my travels.
+Both countries had their own unique benefits and things to enjoy, it also gave me the chance to dedicate some of his time to volunteer work.
+In Bangkok I worked at the Pakkred Babies Home Orphanage, a place desperately in need of funding and assistance of all kinds.
 A life changing experience, it truly illustrates the differences between the East and West when it comes to the most disadvantaged people and the situations they are forced to live in and make it through.
 Bathing elephants and tasting the abundance of cuisine Thailand has to offer was also high on the lists.